• Skip to primary navigation

 • I suggest serving the pasta with vegan cornbread or a Mexican Quinoa Salad.

-For a quick and delicious meal in under 20 minutes, try enchilada pasta!
+Try this vegan enchilada pasta recipe for a quick and delicious meal in under 20 minutes!

 Other Great Vegan Mexican Recipes